 I have reached a verdict about my penance.
 Here, in the prison of my own making, near the end of four fortnights of fasting, my soul clad in prayer to shell my guilt much like my body was clad in the grey cloth of the penitent to cover my dignity, here is where finally Theos’ will was revealed to me.
 ‘In the poise of all is where the Lord’s voice whispers’, as the Saint writes and indeed it was so.

 It was dusk.
 I would know it not, sunk in the darkness of covered windows as I was, but for the first hymns of Vespers, which reached me in my seclusion, piercing walls and soul alike.
-The familiar sound made my mind race to the image of the heavens at sunset.
-It was so clear, beloved, the image, this vision, the experience so complete.
-I was there, at the top of the steps of the Cathedral, looking west, so much so that I could feel the night breeze rising to brush my cheeks and dance with the end of my robes, its light chill making my skin shiver.
-For a long time, I think, I stared at the setting sun, continuing my prayer but then I sighed and my eyes followed the colors that seemed to flow from it; gleaming, glorious light sharpening the rim of clouds, glowing against a sky of melting gold, turn crimson then magenta as the river of colors flowed further, only to fall, still, cold and dark, into the night sky’s black.
+The familiar notes made my mind race to the image of the heavens at sunset.
+It was so clear, beloved, the image, this vision, the experience so complete!
+I was there, at the top of the steps of the Cathedral, looking west, so much so that I could feel the night breeze against my cheeks and dancing with the end of my robes, its light chill making my skin shiver.
+I remained there for some time, staring at the setting sun while continuing my prayer but then I sighed as my eyes followed the colors that seemed to flow from it; gleaming, glorious light sharpening the rim of clouds, glowing against a sky of melting gold, turn crimson then magenta as the river of colors flowed further east, only to fall, still, cold and dark, into the night sky’s black.
 I never let my eyes reach that far.